Trained attendants for dementia home care: sharing experiences

 Sigh!
 Out came my training papers and I began training her.
 I can, even today, recall her embarrassment when my mother needed an enema and this untrained attendant was clueless on how to handle it and I had to demonstrate it to her.

 When I tried pulling up the attendant, she flatly denied it.
 I could neither disconnect the phone, nor cut her salary, which was less than the bill.
 I dared not get too angry because she could end up taking it out on my mother–a dementia patient is not alert enough or reliable enough to report abuse.
 I faced the same problem with two more attendants.
-I finally switched to putting a pre-paid mobile there and said that BSNL had disconnected the phone.
+I finally switched to putting a pre-paid mobile there and said that the landline had been disconnected.

 Reconciling to thefts and misuse is something I’ve seen many other caregivers do; an old lady I know told me how one by one many of the costly mementos of the house vanished; another man I know said he and his family decided that this was the cost of using hired help.